inpsyde/composer-asset-compiler/README.md

 #### Leveraging environment variables for scripts

 Many tools that we can use to build assets can use a different behavior per environment.
-As a simple example, we can take [Symfony Encore](https://symfony.com/doc/current/frontend.html) that can be executed as:
+As a simple example, we can take [Symfony Encore](https://symfony.com/doc/current/frontend.html) that can be executed to use defaults tailored for development environments like this:

 ```shell
 yarn encore dev
 # or `npm run encore dev`
 ```

-to use defaults tailored for development environments, or as:
+or for production optimization like this:

 ```shell
 yarn encore prod
 # or `npm run encore prod`
 ```

-for production optimization.

-The Composer asset compiler  **`script`** configuration, has support for environment variables placeholders, that are replaced with the value of actual variables before being run.
+The compiler  **`script`** configuration, has support for environment variables placeholders, that are replaced with the value of actual variables before being ran.

 Which means that we can have a configuration like this: